The Destroyed City

 The Destroyed City (Dutch: De verwoeste stad) is a bronze memorial sculpture in the Dutch city of Rotterdam.
 It commemorates the German bombing of Rotterdam on 14 May 1940, which destroyed the medieval centre of the city.
 Unveiled in 1953, it was designated as a Dutch national monument (Rijksmonument) in 2010.
 It is the largest sculpture by the Russian-born French sculptor Ossip Zadkine, his best known work, and the best known sculpture in Rotterdam.

-The 6.5 m high sculpture depicts an stylized human figure leaning against a tree stump.
+The 6.5 m high sculpture depicts a stylized human figure leaning against a tree stump.
 The figure holds both hands aloft, with its head thrown back as if crying in grief, and a gaping hole in its chest and abdomen.
 The absence of a heart is said to symbolise the destruction of the centre of Rotterdam.
 Zadkine described it as "A cry of horror against the inhuman brutality of this act of tyranny".
 The sculpture has been compared to the figure with arms raised in terror on the far right of Picasso's painting Guernica.
 It stands on a tapering 2 m high plinth of Labrador granite blocks (reportedly, the stone had been intended for a sculpture of Adolf Hitler in Berlin).
 It is sited on the north side of the early 17th century dock basin of Leuvehaven in the centre of Rotterdam.

 Zadkine's work was influenced by Rodin and by Cubism.
 He was inspired to create the sculpture shortly after the end of the Second World War, probably 1946 or 1947, when his train passed through the ruined centre of Rotterdam while travelling from Paris to visit his friend, the doctor and painter Hendrik Wiegersma, in the Dutch town of Deurne.
 Zadkine created a 70 cm high model in terracotta, intended as a memorial to the victims of war, which was exhibited in Berlin and Prague in 1947.
 The terracotta was damaged in transit, so Zadkine created a new model in plaster about 140 cm high, which was exhibited in Brussels and at the Stedelijk Museum Amsterdam in 1948.
 Zadkine was commissioned to create a full-size sculpture in bronze by Gerrit van der Wal, the managing director of the De Bijenkorf chain of Dutch department stores, whose Rotterdam store was heavily damaged in the German bombing in 1940.
 A bronze model was exhibited at the Museum Boijmans Van Beuningen in Rotterdam in December 1949.